 Define transformations to convert Oracle objects to

-In the BooksOnline application, assume that the Overseas Shipping site represents an order using
+In the application sketched in the examples here, assume that an overseas shipping site represents an order using

 SYS.XMLType.
-The Order Entry site represents an order as an Oracle object,
+An order-entry site represents an order as an Oracle object,

-This section describes guidelines for using XML and Oracle Streams Advanced Queuing.
+Guidelines are presented for using XML data with Oracle Streams Advanced Queuing.

-You can exchange XML documents between businesses using Oracle Streams Advanced Queuing, where each message received or sent includes an XML header, XML attachment (XML data stream), DTDs, and PDF files, and store the data in a database table, such as a
+You can exchange XML documents between businesses using Oracle Streams Advanced Queuing (AQ), where each message includes an XML header, an XML attachment (XML data stream), DTDs, and PDF files.
+The data can be stored in a database table, such as a queue table.

-queuetable.
 You can enqueue the messages into Oracle queue tables as one record or piece.
-Or you can enqueue the messages as multiple records, such as one record for XML data streams as
+Or you can enqueue the messages as multiple records, for example, one record for XML data streams as

 CLOB type, one record for PDF files as